Patrick Cripps: 2018–2019: Co-captaincy and AFLPA MVP

 Before the beginning of the 2018 season, he was announced as joint vice-captain of Carlton, along with defender Sam Docherty.

 Cripps had a magnificent 2018, winning his second Carlton best and fairest, All-Australian honours, and finishing second in voting for the Leigh Matthews Trophy.
 Averaging over 29 touches a game, Cripps managed to become the leading contested possession winner and breaking the league record for a single-season haul, eclipsing Patrick Dangerfield's previous benchmark of 386 with 388.
 He later re-signed with the club until the end of the 2021 season.

 In October 2018, Cripps and Sam Docherty were named Carlton co-captains.

 In 2019, Cripps would deliver his finest season yet.
 In the pre-season 2019 AFLX Grand Final, Cripps, playing for the composite team known as 'Rampage', humorously performed a place kick, a kick that had become entirely obsolete for Australian rules football in the 1950s.
 In the 2019 season proper, Cripps averaged a staggering 8.5 clearances, 17 contested possessions and 6.2 tackles a game.

 After Round 11 2019, Carlton coach Brendon Bolton was sacked due to poor performance.
 Preceding Carlton's next game against Brisbane, Cripps revealed he almost didn't play due to being "mentally fried".
 Cripps ended up playing that game kicking 4 goals and being named best on ground in the Blues' 15 point victory.

-His fantastic season would be enough to secure him the Leigh Matthews Trophy.
+In 2019, he was awarded the Leigh Matthews Trophy with 832 votes.